 No crowds, no waking up at dawn to find parking and rush to get to the start line on time, no worrying about bad weather at race time.

 Just sign up, and run the specified distance in the timeframe given in the race rules.
-Usually it is on a certain date, but some offer a range of a few days.
+Usually it is on a certain date, but some offer a range of a few days tp choose from.
+Others even allow you to complete the mileage over several days.

-Each one will vary in terms of entry fees (some are free, some have an entry fee) as well as what you get for running.
-Some offer medals and t-shirts just like the real thing.
+Each one will vary in terms of entry fees (some are free, some have an entry fee) as well as what you get as a reward for running.
+Some offer medals and t-shirts just like the real thing, others offer only the sense of accomplishment.
+Often times the more rewards, the higher the entry fee.

 Others will offer great prizes that are often not tied to coming in first place- which is nice for those of us who are not always at the front of the pack.